Restoration (Scotland): Background: civil wars and Commonwealth

-In 1638, reforms imposed by Charles I on the Church of Scotland or kirk led to the Bishop's Wars, the first in a series between 1638 and 1651 known as the Wars of the Three Kingdoms.
+In 1638, reforms imposed by Charles I on the Church of Scotland (the Kirk) led to the Bishop's Wars, the first in a series between 1638 and 1651 known as the Wars of the Three Kingdoms.
 The Covenanters took control of government and initially remained neutral when the First English Civil War began in 1642.
-However, many Scots were concerned by the consequences of Royalist victory for the kirk and viewed union with England as the best way to ensure its survival.
+However, many Scots were concerned by the consequences of Royalist victory for the Kirk and viewed union with England as the best way to ensure its survival.
 In October 1643, the English Parliament signed the Solemn League and Covenant, which agreed to union in return for Scottish military support.

 Royalists and moderates in both countries rejected this on nationalist grounds, as did religious Independents like Oliver Cromwell, who opposed any state-ordered church.
 The Covenanters and their English allies considered the Independent-dominated New Model Army a bigger threat than the Royalists and when the First Civil War ended in 1647, negotiated to restore Charles to power.
 In return, he agreed to impose Presbyterianism in England and suppress the Independents but refused to become a Presbyterian himself.
 This split the Covenanters into Engagers, who were willing to accept this, and the Kirk Party or Whiggamores, who were not.
 After Cromwell's victory in the Second English Civil War, he installed the Kirk Party as the government of Scotland, who then expelled Engagers from the General Assembly.

 This alliance ended with the execution of Charles in January 1649; as Calvinists, the Engagers and Kirk Party viewed monarchy as divinely ordered, making this an act of blasphemy.
 In February, the Scots proclaimed Charles II, King of Scotland and Great Britain and in the Treaty of Breda, agreed to restore him to the English throne.
 In return, he accepted the Covenant and was forced to disown a rising by the Royalist leader Montrose, who was captured and executed; Charles never forgot this humiliation.